 Welcome to the source of information for those interested in the Doctor of Occupational Therapy program at the University of Mississippi Medical Center.
 The UMMC Department of Occupational Therapy is in the process of completing the necessary steps to transition from a master's level degree (MOT) program to a doctoral level degree (OTD) program.
 We anticipate admitting our first doctoral-level students in summer 2018.
 Our institution offers the only degree for occupational therapists in Mississippi.
 Our program was accredited as a bachelor's (BS) degree in 1991, and it transitioned to a master's (MOT) degree in 2003.
 The UMMC Department of Occupational Therapy earned a full 10 year reaccreditation status for its Master of Occupational Therapy program in 2014.
-Most recently, the Department of Occupational Therapy applied for accreditation for a new entry-level occupational therapy doctoral degree program from the Accreditation Council for Occupational Therapy Education (ACOTE), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+Most recently, the Department of Occupational Therapy applied for accreditation and has been granted Candidacy Status for a new entry-level occupational therapy doctoral degree program from the Accreditation Council for Occupational Therapy Education (ACOTE), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.

 This UMMC doctorate program will continue to prepare occupational therapists who are able to provide education and intervention to individuals across the life span whose lives have been impacted by physical, cognitive, psychological or developmental problems or other individuals who could also benefit from health promotion services.
 The graduates of this new doctoral program will be uniquely trained to design activities for individuals or groups to maximize occupational performance in self-care, work, leisure and other daily occupations.
 In addition to the core skills required of an entry-level occupational therapist, the doctoral curriculum will include an increased emphasis on leadership and advocacy skills; broadened research efforts and dissemination; advancement into diverse, non-clinical areas of practice to promote wellness and population health; and skills in management and public policy.
 This will ensure an occupational therapy workforce in Mississippi is able to tackle the complex and changing healthcare needs of Mississippi residents.